 The great ‘seaside holiday’ possibly started in the Georgian era of the 1700s.
 The gentry and aristocracy believed that sea water was a great healer (I believe it is too!) and seaside resorts started to gain popularity among the well-to-do.
 By the time of the railways in the 1800s, Victorian life was such that seaside holidays truly flourished and even the less well-to-do found these holidays were affordable as well.

 The present day Jurassic Coast is a popular tourist destination, great for the local economy but, perhaps, not so great for the environment.
 Along with the natural erosion caused by the sea and the weather, the beaches and cliff paths are prone to damage from footfall and littering.
 We need to be mindful of this and take great care when out and about.
 If you happen to be exploring the coast path, the beaches or even just a side street in one of the many Gateway Towns, please pick up a few pieces of litter and help us make a difference.

-Thanks for reading and if you would like to join us on some litter picking adventrues, just use the 'Get in Touch' button on the homepage.
+Thanks for reading and if you would like to join us on some litter picking adventures, just use the 'Contact us' button on the homepage.